NixLine-org/nixline-baseline/CONTRIBUTING.md

 ## Project Structure

-The `packs/` directory contains the core policy definitions that all NixLine consumers can use.
+The `packs/` directory contains the core policy definitions that all Lineage consumers can use.
 The `examples/packs/` directory has language-specific examples like Python and JavaScript tooling that organizations can copy if needed.

 Apps in `apps/` provide the sync, check and utility functionality.
 The `templates/` directory contains the consumer repository template.

 ## Adding New Packs

-If you want to add a new core pack that all NixLine users should have access to, create it in `packs/` with parameterization support and add it to `lib/packs.nix`.
+If you want to add a new core pack that all Lineage users should have access to, create it in `packs/` with parameterization support and add it to `lib/packs.nix`.
 Use the existing packs as examples.

 For language-specific tools, consider adding them to `examples/packs/` instead so organizations can pick what they need.